1. General Provisions

 (3) The Seller has not verified the data and criteria of the Customer on which his offer and order confirmation are based for their accuracy unless he has given specific written confirmation of that fact in writing.

-(1) Unless otherwise agreed, prices are quoted from the place of delivery (ex works) including standard packaging, but excluding insurance and other necessary and usual ancillary costs.
+(1) Unless otherwise agreed, prices are quoted from the place of delivery (FCA) including standard packaging, but excluding insurance and other necessary and usual ancillary costs.
 Sales tax will be charged for domestic deliveries at the rate prescribed by law.

 (2) Unless otherwise agreed, the invoiced sums fall due for payment upon receipt of the invoice, without any form of deduction.